The Economist reports that oil giants are trying to sell their billion-dollar assets and cut investments amid plummeting global oil prices.

 Why are these companies divesting and eliminating some of their assets while fossil fuel reserves remain plentiful?

 The article explains that even before the COVID-19 pandemic, investors were becoming wary of big projects.
-Projections of oil prices globally are bleak, with Brent crude—the global benchmark for oil prices—now at $40 per barrel instead of $100 per barrel.
+Global projections for oil prices are bleak, with Brent crude—the international benchmark—now at $40 per barrel, down from $100.
 They would like to make oil production profitable.

 The article says investment prospects that looked promising in the past few years, such as the extraction in the Whale oilfield in the Gulf of Mexico and even the American shale, are now looking riskier.